meetkabeershah/meetkabeershah.github.io/_posts/2015-9-18-tring-tracks.md

 Faster vectoring and fan-nism of [font awesome](http://fortawesome.github.io/Font-Awesome/icons/) made me choose it.
 The other good thing is that it doesn't forces [my own servers to load things](http://www.bootstrapcdn.com/#fontawesome_tab).

-The [community](https://fortawesome.github.io/Font-Awesome/community/) is constantly updating the toolkit and bringing new icons for production constantly.
+The [community](https://fortawesome.github.io/Font-Awesome/community/) is constantly updating the toolkit and bringing new icons for production.
 Hats off guys!